Bass Guitar Maintenance & Setup

 side into the opposite inner wall of the pickup cavity to squeeze

-pickup mounting plate.
-Adjust the pickup height to the specs I mention
+the pickup height to the specs I've mentioned in the Pickup Height

-are working on your opened bass, especially with an older instrument
+are working on your opened bass guitar, especially with an older instrument

 or you've bought one that someone did some modifications on.
 When